Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 Pretty cool, huh?

-Keep in mind that for uploading workouts from TrainingPeaks, you need to subscribe to the premium plan.
+Remember that you need to subscribe to the premium plan for uploading workouts from TrainingPeaks.

 One downside of Wahoo RGT is that it doesn’t include a workout builder.
 However, thanks to the integration with TrainingPeaks, it is not such a big deal because you can create the workouts there.